CHN-beta/ovito/doc/manual/advanced_topics/animation.rst

    <titleabbrev>Animations</titleabbrev>

-In addition to simply visualizing a simulation trajectory, OVITO provides powerful animation capabilities, which let you animate the virtual camera, modifiers or visual parameters.
+In addition to simply visualizing a simulation trajectory, OVITO provides powerful animation capabilities, which let you animate the virtual camera, modifiers, or visual parameters.
 The following sections explain OVITO's animation system in more detail.

 .. image:: /images/usage/animation/file_source_animation_panel.*